Sacha Baron Cohen: Activism

+Baron Cohen is a founder of Stop Hate For Profit, helping establish the campaign group in 2019.
+Color of Change, NAACP and other civil rights groups subsequently joined the coalition, resulting in a widespread celebrity boycott of Meta platforms and more than 1,100 corporations temporarily withdrawing advertising from Facebook.
+He is a vocal critic of social media companies, and has spoken publicly against racism, antisemitism, and online hate speech.

+In August 2023, Baron Cohen was a speaker alongside Martin Luther King III and Al Sharpton at the 60th anniversary of the March on Washington.
+He spoke against racism, antisemitism and anti-LGBTQ prejudice, and criticised social media companies for facilitating the spread of hate, calling for legislation to hold the companies accountable for content promoted by their platforms.

 Philanthropy

 He has made donations to numerous causes and children's charities in countries including Syria, Lebanon, Sudan, Yemen and Somalia.
-He is a founding member of Stop Hate For Profit, a vocal critic of social media companies, and has spoken publicly against racism, antisemitism, and online hate speech.

 On 28 December 2015, Baron Cohen and his then wife, Australian actress Isla Fisher, gave £335,000 ($500,000) to Save the Children as part of a programme to vaccinate children in northern Syria against measles; they gave the same amount to the International Rescue Committee, also aimed at helping Syrian refugees.
 Baron Cohen has also made donations to support children and families in Somalia during a severe hunger crisis, and funded the building of a maternity hospital in Hodeidah, Yemen.